Skip to main content

 3. Run rollouts against that snapshot.

-4. Upload and hot-load the next incremental snapshot.
+4. For each training step: upload and hot-load the next incremental snapshot (see Incremental snapshots).

 5. Run rollouts again.

-6. Every 20th or 30th step, publish another full snapshot instead of an incremental one.
-Otherwise, repeat from step 4.
+6. Every 20th or 30th step, publish a full snapshot instead of an incremental one.
+If the incremental chain fails, fall back to a full snapshot.

 1. Create a hot-load deployment